post thumbnail

 2025-11-03

-The pre-training data of LLMs is the core foundation of their capabilities, characterized by “massive scale”, “diverse types”, and “multi-domain coverage”.
-The goal is to enable the model to master language rules, world knowledge, and logical reasoning abilities by learning massive amounts of text.
+LLM training data is often described as “massive scale”, “diverse types”, and “multi-domain coverage”.
+The goal is to help the model learn language rules, world knowledge, and reasoning ability by learning from large volumes of text.

 import re